tonypony220/starknet-devnet/page/docs/guide/Interaction.md

 # Interaction

-- Interact with Devnet as you would with the official StarkNet [**Alpha testnet**](https://www.cairo-lang.org/docs/hello_starknet/amm.html?highlight=alpha#interaction-examples).
+- Interact with Devnet as you would with the official Starknet [**Alpha testnet**](https://www.cairo-lang.org/docs/hello_starknet/amm.html?highlight=alpha#interaction-examples).
 - The exact underlying API is not exposed for the same reason Alpha testnet does not expose it.
-- To use Devnet with StarkNet CLI, provide Devnet's URL to the `--gateway_url` and `--feeder_gateway_url` options of StarkNet CLI commands.
+- To use Devnet with Starknet CLI, provide Devnet's URL to the `--gateway_url` and `--feeder_gateway_url` options of Starknet CLI commands.
-- The following StarkNet gateway endpoints are supported (mostly corresponding to StarkNet CLI commands):
+- The following Starknet gateway endpoints are supported (mostly corresponding to Starknet CLI commands):
   - `call`
   - `declare`
   - `deploy`